jnk0le/random/pipeline cycle test/README.md

 ### branching

-predicted taken branch can tripple issue with instruction at destination address, provided that there is enough fetch bandwidth (at least 4 (when close) or 8 (when far) `.n` instructions prior to branch (including branch opcode))\
+predicted taken branch can tripple issue with 2 prior instructions or 1 prior and 1 at destination address, provided that there is enough fetch bandwidth (at least 4 (when close) or 8 (when far) `.n` instructions prior to branch (including branch opcode))\
 It is observable as one pair taking 0.5 cycle to execute